Skip to main content

 Mandatory Runtime Boundary

-Every enforcement action produces a signed receipt, hash-linked into an append-only chain.
-Each receipt is independently verifiable.
+Every governance decision produces a signed receipt, hash-linked into an append-only chain.
+Each receipt verifies on its own against the published format.

 Offline-Verifiable Evidence